 Now, I don't know if you'd find this mode useful.
 Perhaps it would make good show-and-tell for a classroom.
 Maybe it'd be helpful to test rotary-encoder circuits.

-I liked this ability and decided to include it RTM_TimerCalc.
+I liked this ability and decided to include it in RTM_TimerCalc.

 The Arduino Timer CTC Odditity

 The Timer mode used to realize this capability is described as Non-PWM in the Atmel datasheet.
 Its designated as "mode-12 CTC".
 The CTC part means Clear Timer on Compare.

 A surprise was the datasheet CTC-formula used a co-efficient of 2 (usually reserved for dual-slope Phase PWM counting -- which this is not).
 Plus Atmel's depiction of the Timer ramp was single-slope.
 Single-slope PWM's in the datasheet don't have a 2 co-efficient in their frequency formula.
 But, this isn't a true PWM mode.
 So what gives?

 It begins to make sense when you realize the Waveform Compare-Mode was set for Toggle (which occurs when the Timer ramp value matches the Output-Compare register value).
 The Toggle action brings about two important characteristics;